Raymond H. Littge: Additional honors

 A memorial marker honoring him is placed at the intersection of North Jackson Street and West St. Maries Street in Perryville, Missouri.

 Littge's P-51D 44–72216, nicknamed "Miss Helen" was sold to the Swedish Air Force, where it served at Swedish air bases in Östersund and Uppsala.
-After five years of service in Sweden, the aircraft was sold to the Israeli Defense Forces in 1953.
+After five years of service in Sweden, the aircraft was sold to the Israel Defense Forces in 1953.
 During its time in the Israeli Air Force, the aircraft was fitted with rocket rails and likely flew combat missions during the 1956 Sinai Campaign.
 After being retired from combat service, the aircraft remained in a children's playground at kibbutz Ein Gedi, where it was bought by Robert Lamplough, an English warbird collector.
 It was returned to England, where it was re-fitted with wings from P-51D 44–72770, and made airworthy.
 The aircraft was painted in the original 352nd Fighter Group colors and re-registered as G-BIXL.
 It is currently flown at air shows in the United Kingdom and is believed to be the only original 352nd FG P-51 that exists to this day.

 Littge's exploits during Operation Bodenplatte on January 1, 1945, was featured in the "Death of the Luftwaffe", which was the sixteenth episode of the second season of the History Channel series Dogfights, which recreated historical air combat campaigns using modern computer graphics.